-- They'll get involved with local theater groups, or dance companies, or things like that.
+- They'll get involved with local theater groups, dance companies, or things like that.

-- They'll volunteer at various organizations, or to do short term things like helping out a yearly music festival.
+- They'll volunteer at various organizations, including short-term stints like helping out a yearly music festival.

-- They'll go traveling and pick up some new friends in each location they visit.
-Sure, they'll more be people they keep in touch with by email and maybe only visit every so often, but they're still friends.
+- They'll go traveling and pick up some new friends in each spot they visit.
+Sure, they'll more be people they keep in touch with online and maybe only visit every so often, but they're still friends.

-People who have a variety of interests also have an advantage here, because the groups of potential friends they can access won't overlap with each other.
+People who have a variety of interests also have an advantage here, because the groups of potential friends they can access are less likely to overlap with each other.

 Get really plugged into your niche and take on a central role within it

 You can make a good number of friends even if you're part of a niche that doesn't have a lot of mass appeal.
 What you need to do is find a way to take on a more central role within it.
-For example, if you're really into tactical board and card games you wouldn't remain a regular Joe who occasionally plays with the couple of people who knows who are also into that kind of thing.
-You could organize a weekly gaming night at your local hobby store.
-You could start a local online forum, so the gaming enthusiasts in your city could all find each other.
-If a convention comes to town, you could volunteer to run a tournament for your favorite games.
-Doing things like this means you'll be put into contact with most of the people in the area who are also in your subculture.
+Doing things this means you'll be put into contact with most of the people in the area who are also in your subculture.
+For example, if you're really into tactical board games, don't be a Regular Joe who occasionally plays with the couple of friends.
+Instead you could organize a weekly gaming night at your local hobby store.
+You could start a local online group, so the gaming enthusiasts in your city could all find each other.
+If a convention comes to town, you could volunteer to run a tournament for your favorite game.

 Organize and attend lots of bigger get togethers

-When you see people in smaller groups you're mainly hanging out with folks you already know.
-The bigger parties and gatherings are where you can meet new people.
-If you help throw a lot of bigger events yourself, it can become a reliable way to continually meet new people.
-For example, if you and two roommates share a townhouse, you could make it the place where everyone comes over to hang out and party.
+When you see people in smaller groups you're mainly hanging out with friends you already know.
+The bigger parties and gatherings are where you can meet many new people.
+If you help throw a lot of bigger events yourself it can become a reliable way to meet new friends.
+For example, if you and two roommates share a house, you could make it the place where everyone comes over to hang out.

 Get to know other people who have a lot of friends

-There's no way to guarantee any one particular well connected person will want to be friends with you, but if you can get to know at least some people like that, it can give you access to a lot more potential contacts.
+There's no way to guarantee any particular well-connected person will want to be buddies with you, but if you can get to know at least some people like that it can give you access to a lot more potential contacts.
 If they get involved in a bigger get together, they'll bring many of their friends as well.